VulcanValkyrie/refstack-sync-and-verify/README.md

   - (attempts to) reformat lines with multiple entries for the sake of easier updatability
   - prints warnings that broken links need checking
   - refreshes spreadsheet as it checks line
+  - toggles update flag, leaves a reminder to check the result link for entries where links arre broken

 ////////////////////////////////////////////////Coming Soon///////////////////////////////////////////////////////